 When home searches and court checks fail, registry-based searches become important.
 Many wills go missing simply because families do not know where to look.

-A structured national search explains how to search for a will using The U.S. Will Registry.
+A structured national will search explains how to search for a will using The U.S. Will Registry.
 This option is especially helpful when families lack paperwork, attorney names, or clear records.

 What Happens If the Will Still Cannot Be Found